big-data-and-economics/big-data-class-materials/README.md

 - **Full regrade**: Any request for reconsideration will result in a full regrade of your problem set.
 This means that your grade can go up or down.
 - **Regrading high scores**: If you scored a 90 percent or above on a problem set, I will not change your grade.
 This is not because I do not want to help you, but because we both have limited time and I want to focus my efforts on cases where an incorrectly graded problem set could significantly impact your grade in the course.

-If you would like reconsideration, please raise an issue on the `feedback` branch of your problem set repository.
+If you would like reconsideration, please raise an `Issue` in your private problem set repository.
 Title the issue "Reconsideration request for Problem Set X".
 Briefly describe your request in the body of the issue and tag my username, @kgcsport.

+Within your own private problem set repository, you can create an Issues tab within the Settings tab for interfacing only with me and any group partners.

+### Presentations

+Each of you will give a 5-minute presentation summarizing a key lecture reading, or an (approved) software package/platform.

+Please sign up [here](https://github.com/ECON368-fall2023-big-data-and-economics/presentations-team) at the start of the semester.

 ### Final Project

-You will write a final project over the course of the semester.
-Further details are available [here](https://github.com/ECON368-fall2023-big-data-and-economics/final-project).
+You will write a final project over the course of the semester as part of a group.
+Further details are available [here](TK).

+### Lewiston Hack-a-thon

+This semester, we will be working with the City of Lewiston to help them solve a problem using data.
+Specifically, we will help the city understand how to use existing administrative data to complement, and at times substitute, for survey data.

+We will specifically be engaging in a Hack-a-thon.
+A hack-a-thon is a short (often 24 hours), intense period of collaboration between a group of people to solve a problem.
+Scheduling is still in the works.

+#### Data Requests

+Several weeks before the hack-a-thon, we will brainstorm datasets that your group would like the City of Lewiston to provide for you.
+You will then write a short report on how you would use those datasets to solve a problem.

+#### What you will do

+- Compete in groups of 3-4 to each propose solutions to the same problem
+- Present your solution to a group from the City of Lewiston
+- Write a short report on your solution
+- Maintain all code and necessary documentation to the City of Lewiston in a GitHub repository
+- Provide any additional documentation the City of Lewiston requests

+Your solution may include a variety of things, including:

+- A data visualization
+- Suggestions of new databases to maintain
+- Examples from similar cities that have tackled these problems

-### Participation
+### GitHub participation

 Participation on GitHub is 5 percent of your grade.
+Please use GitHub Issues to ask questions about the course materials and problem sets.
+You can also use GitHub Issues and Pull Requests to suggest improvements to the course materials.
+Here are the guidelines:

+- When posting an issue or pull request, please use a clear title (e.g. Problem Set 1: Question about Question 2) and description ("What does term X mean?")- If posting about an error you are encountering, follow these steps:
+    - Briefly state the expected behavior
+    - Write the minimal code needed to reproduce the error (a minimally reproducible example)
+    - Write the full error message you are receiving
+    - Write the steps you have taken to troubleshoot the error
+- If posting a clarifying question about someone's post, follow these steps:
+    - Briefly clarify what you are confused about
+    - Suggest potential interpretations of the post
+- If posting about a suggestion for improvement, follow these steps:
+    - Briefly state the improvement you are suggesting
+    - Write the steps you have taken to troubleshoot the error
+    - If you are suggesting a change to the course materials, please fork the repository, make the change, and submit a pull request
+- Be kind to one another.
+Coding is hard.
+We are all learning.

+This policy guidelines are taken from stackoverflow.com.
+You can read more about how to ask a good question [here](https://stackoverflow.com/help/how-to-ask) and how to answer a question [here](https://stackoverflow.com/help/how-to-answer#:~:text=Read%20the%20question%20carefully&text=Make%20sure%20your%20answer%20provides,going%20in%20the%20right%20direction.).

 I will rate participation based on the following criteria:

 - Are you posting thoughtful questions to GitHub Issues?
 Follow the guidelines on [stackoverflow](https://stackoverflow.com/help/how-to-ask) for posting a good question.
 - Are you replying to questions on GitHub Issues?
 Follow the guidelines on [stackoverflow](https://stackoverflow.com/help/how-to-answer#:~:text=Read%20the%20question%20carefully&text=Make%20sure%20your%20answer%20provides,going%20in%20the%20right%20direction.) to write a good answer.
+- Do you pull request improvements to the course materials?
+This can be a typo fix, a bug fix, or a new feature.

+For each problem set, use the Issues tab for that specific problem set.
+For course materials, you can use that tab.

+I will be monitoring the GitHub Issues tab for each repository and will participation points to those who are actively engaging per the guidelines from stackoverflow.
+To receive full credit, you must be asking thoughtful questions and thoughtfully answering each other's questions.
+Thoughtful questions come after you've spent some time re-reading your code, Googling, and working with ChatGPT to try to solve the problem yourself first.
+Thoughtful answers may not solve the problem, but they should be clear, concise, good faith efforts to help.
+You will receive a lower participation grade if you do not follow the posting guidelines.

 The goal is to encourage you to work together to solve problems.
 This is one of the most important skills you can take away from this, and really any, course.
 I also want to incentivize you to think carefully about how you post.
 Be kind and respectful, as much as you endeavor to be clear, concise, and helpful.

-For each problem set, use the Issues tab for that specific problem set.
-For course materials, you can use that tab.
-Within your own private problem set repository, you can create an Issues tab within the Settings tab.

-I will be monitoring the GitHub Issues tab for each repository and will award participation points to those who are actively engaging per the guidelines from stackoverflow.
+Furthermore, I want you to take ownership over your learning.
+You get more out of a course when you are actively engaged in the material.
+Actively engaging on this repository and suggesting changes to the course materials is a very tactile way to do that.

 **Note: The main class page is a public repository, so others can come and try to use these materials.
 Please do not post personal information here.**

+### Bonus points:

+There are several opportunities for bonus points during the semester:

+1. A 2.5% bonus on your final grade for issuing a *pull request* to any open source material.
+This can be to fix a typo or to fix a bug in the code.
+2. A 2.5% participation bonus on your final grade that I will award at my discretion.
+3. I offer a bonus point for each typo corrected on problem sets *and* solutions.
+This is capped at 10 points per student per problem set.
+You must pull request and/or raise an Issue on the corresponding GitHub repository to get credit.

+I have given instructions on how to execute a pull request of a *specific* commit (instead of your entire commit history) in the [FAQ](#pull-request-of-a-specific-commit).

 # FAQ